FAQ

 The University of Oregon has many additional support services that you can use.
 As always, if you are struggling with a course, please visit your advisor as soon as possible.
 We can discuss strategies for success, the possibility of taking the course pass/no pass, and the costs and benefits of dropping or withdrawing from a course.
 Furthermore, we can refer you to other campus resources.

 Please remember that you have many resources available on campus and many people who want to see you succeed.
-Speak with your academic advisor or someone in one of the offices listed above as soon as you think you need some help.
+Speak with your advisor or someone in one of the offices listed above as soon as you think you need some help.

 Many students enter college with a learning disability or discover that they struggle with one while pursuing a degree.
 If you have medical proof of a disability, accommodations can often be made to help you succeed.
-Your first step should be meeting with someone in the Accessible Education Center (AEC) in 164 Oregon Hall.
+Your first step should be meeting with someone in the Accessible Education Center (AEC) in 101 Oregon Hall.
 This office collaborates with students, faculty, staff and the community to create an educational environment that is useable, equitable, sustainable, and inclusive for all members of the university community.

 AEC can help you with referrals, academic advising, adaptive technology, exam adjustments, instructor notification, and other reasonable accommodations.
 For example, a student with ADHD might have difficulty concentrating when taking exams in large lecture settings.
 AEC can help that student obtain permission to take exams in a more isolated setting.
 If you are unsure about whether or not you have a learning disability, visit their office and speak with an advisor.
 AEC can also help students with disabilities that are not learning related.